couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 }
 ```

-However, for the purpose of this getting started guide the locally scoped client
+However, for the purpose of this getting started section, the locally scoped client
 variable created above is sufficient.

-<a id="crud"></a>

-### CRUD Operations
+### Performing CRUD Operations

-The primary CRUD API used by the .NET Client is that of a standard key/value
+The primary CRUD API used by the .NET Client is a standard key-value
 store.
 You create and update documents by supplying a key and value.
 You
 retrieve or remove documents by supplying a value.
-For example, consider the
-JSON document that you'll find in the "beer-sample" bucket that's available when
-you install Couchbase Server and setup your cluster.
-The key for this document
+For example, consider the following JSON document that you'll find in the `beer-sample` bucket that's available when you install Couchbase Server and set up your cluster.
+The key for this document is `new_holland_brewing_company-sundog`.
-is "new\_holland\_brewing\_company-sundog."

 ```